top of page

 Screenshot 2022-12-07 at 10.38.34 AM.png

-Before jumping into wireframe and design, I had to first create a sitemap that allowed IperionX to understand each page, its content, and the overall structure of pages and their relationships to one another.
+Before moving into wireframing and design, I developed a sitemap that clearly articulated each page, its content, and the relationships between pages.

 Screenshot 2022-12-07 at 10.49.13 AM.png